Parklet permit applications set to open in August

-The Parklets are small parking lots part of a program introduced during COVID-19 safely attract customers to bars and restaurants.
+The parklets are small parking lots part of a program introduced during COVID-19 to safely attract customers to bars and restaurants.
 The new permits will allow bars and restaurants to utilize on-street parking spaces in front of their business to expand outdoor seating options.

 The new application follows a change in the City of New Orleans Code of Ordinances and Comprehensive Zoning Ordinance.
 The criteria are as follows: